Feuermurmel/FicsIt-Networks-API-Docs/FicsIt-Networks-API-Docs/classes/RailroadVehicleMovement.md

   The current air resistance of this vehicle.
 - <code id="gradient-resistance">gradientResistance</code> float

-  The current gradient resistance of this vehicle.
+  The current gardient resistance of this vehicle.
 - <code id="wheel-rotation">wheelRotation</code> float

   The current wheel rotation of this vehicle.